 Meanwhile, melt butter in a large heavy nonstick skillet over medium-high heat.
 Add prosciutto; sauté until browned, about 3 minutes.

 Add reserved pasta water, orange juice, half of the orange zest and half and half; bring to a simmer.
-Add pasta; cook, stirring, until sauce coats pasta and pasta is al dente, about 1 minute.
+Add pasta; cook, stirring, until sauce coats the pasta, about 1 minute.
 Season with salt and pepper.
 Stir in cheese and divide among warm bowls.
 Sprinkle remaining orange zest over pasta.

 - Bologna (halfyearitalian.wordpress.com)